History of the Russian Orthodox Church: Synodal period, 1700–1917

+Peter replaced the patriarch with a council known as the Most Holy Synod in 1721, which consisted of appointed bishops, monks, and priests.
+The church was also overseen by an ober-procurator that would directly report to the emperor.
+Peter's reforms marked the beginning of the Synodal period of the Russian Church, which would last until 1917.
+In order to make monasticism more socially useful, Peter began the processes that would eventually lead to the large-scale secularization of monastic landholdings in 1764 under Catherine II.
+822 monasteries were closed between 1701 and 1805, and monastic communities became highly regulated, receiving funds from the state for support.

-In 1762 Peter III made an attempt to secularize all church land and serfs.
+In 1762, Peter III made an attempt to secularize all church land and serfs.
 Catherine the Great, who initially reversed Peter's decree, eventually re-affirmed it in 1764 and went still further by closing 569 out of 954 monasteries.
 In 1785 the Orthodox clergy did not receive a single seat in Catherine's legislative commission.
 By 1786, Catherine chose to simply exclude all religion and clerical studies programs from lay education.
 In 1797 the Holy Synod banned the election of priests who were now appointed by bishops.

-The 18th century saw the rise of starchestvo under Paisius Velichkovsky and his disciples at the Optina Monastery.
-This marked a beginning of a significant spiritual revival in the Russian Church after a lengthy period of modernization.